Polynomial-time right-ideal morphisms and congruences: End-equivalence

 Overall we now have $f \equiv_{\sf end} f_1 \equiv_{\cal R} g_1$ $\equiv_{\cal L}$ ${\bf 1}_{{\sf Dom}(g_1)} \equiv_{\sf end} {\bf 1}$.
 Hence, in ${\cal M}_{\sf end}^{\sf P}$, $[f]_{\sf end} \equiv_{\cal D} [{\bf 1}]_{\sf end}$.

-Proof of finite generation: The proof is based on the fact that {\sf fP} and ${\cal RM}^{\sf P}$ have evaluation maps for programs with bounded polynomial balance and time-complexity.
+Proof of finite generation: The proof is based on the fact that ${\cal RM}^{\sf P}$ has evaluation maps for programs with bounded balance and time-complexity.
 This was described in detail in Section 4 of \cite{s1f} and Section 2 of \cite{BiInfGen}.
 We briefly give the definition here: For a polynomial $q_2$ such that $q_2(n) = a \, (n^2 +1) \,$ (for some fixed large constant $a$), we define an {\em evaluation map} ${\sf evR}_{q_2}^C \in {\cal RM}^{\sf P}$ by

 \ \ \ \ \ ${\sf evR}_{q_2}^C({\sf code}(w) \ 11 \, u v)$ \ $=$ \ ${\sf code}(w) \ 11 \ \phi_w(u) \ v$,

 for all Turing machine programs $w$ with balance and time-complexity $\le q_2$, and all $u \in {\sf domC}(\phi_w)$, and $v \in A^*$.
 Here, $\phi_w \in {\cal RM}^{\sf P}$ denotes the function with program $w$.
 Then we have